Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Adam Duvall At The Plate

-- Duvall will look to extend his five-game hitting streak.
-He's batting .476 with three homers during his last outings.
+- Duvall will look to extend his six-game hitting streak.
+He's batting .450 with three homers in his last outings.

-- In 40.6% of his games this season, Duvall has had at least one RBI.
-He's picked up more than one in 14.1% and driven in three or more of his team's runs in five contests.
+- In 27 games this year (41.5%), Duvall has picked up an RBI, and in 10 of those games (15.4%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.